trimble-oss/devguide/content/development-practises/managing-code-complexity.md

 ### [Cognitive complexity](https://www.sonarsource.com/docs/CognitiveComplexity.pdf)

-- Human understandability
+- Human understandability.

-- Based on code structure as well as cognitive factors in the code
+- Based on code structure as well as cognitive factors in the code.

-  - E.g. takes into account recursive calls and ignores shorthand expressions when forming a cognitive complexity score
+  - E.g. takes into account recursive calls and ignores shorthand expressions when forming a cognitive complexity score.

-- How easy or difficult it is for a human being to understand the purpose and behavior of a piece of code
+- How easy or difficult it is for a human being to understand the purpose and behavior of a piece of code.

 - Promotes reducing the amount of processing the developer has to do while reading the code